-The restraining current is produced as a maximum of the magnitudes of the phasors of the bus zone input currents taking into ac-
+The restraining current is produced as a maximum of the magnitudes of the phasors of the bus zone input currents taking into account the connection status of the currents.

 The "maximum of" definition of the restraining signal biases the relay toward dependability without jeopardizing security as the relay uses additional means to cope with CT saturation on external faults.
-An additional benefit of this approach is that the restraining signal always represents a physical - compared to the "average" and "sum of" approaches - current flowing through the CT which is most likely to saturate during a given external fault.
+An additional benefit of this approach is that the restraining signal always represents a physical - compared to the "average" and "sum of" approaches - current flowing through the CT that is most likely to saturate during an external fault.
 This brings more meaning to the breakpoint settings of the operating characteristic.

-4.2.
-Differential Characteristic
+B. Differential Characteristic

-The relay uses a double-slope double-breakpoint operating characteristic shown in Figure 8.
+The relay uses a double-slope double-breakpoint operating characteristic shown in Figure 3.